REGULATIONS & RULES OF NOTTINGHAMSHIRE COUNTY LADIES' GOLF ASSOCIATION

 6. All competitors must be a member of the Association.
 (Associate Members may play in all NCLGA Competitions except the County Championship and County Matches).

-7. Handicap Limit at date of entry.
-If a player's handicap is over the limit for the competition on the day of the competition, she will be allowed to play but cannot win.
+7. Handicap Index Limit at date of entry.
+If a player's Handicap Index exceeds the limit for the competition on the day of the competition, she will be allowed to play but cannot win.

 8. In case of withdrawal, entry fees will not be returned once the draw has been made.